 When it comes to the mortgage terms available for jumbo loans, they’re essentially the same as conforming loans.
 For example, jumbo loans are often available in the common 30- and 15-year fixed-rate terms.
 Some lenders even offer other terms, including 10- or 20-year fixed.
 If you prefer adjustable-rate mortgages (ARMs), you could go for a 10/1, 7/1 or 5/1 term.

-What Are the Jumbo Loan Limits for 2021?
+What Are the Conforming Loan Limits for 2025?

 In some states, counties and territories, there are higher conforming loan limits.
-These places are referred to as “high-cost areas.”
+These places are referred to as “high-cost areas” because the local median home value exceeds 115% of baseline conforming loan limit.
+As a result, the ceiling on loans in these high-priced areas is set at 150% of the conforming loan limit.

 How to Qualify for a Jumbo Loan